-Excused absences for religious observance: From the university policy statement regarding religious holidays, students will be expected to notify their professor in advance, but definitely before the final date of the 'add/drop' period of their intention to be out for religious observance.
+Excused absences for religious observance and severe illness: From the university policy statement regarding religious holidays, students will be expected to notify their professor in advance, but definitely before the final date of the 'add/drop' period of their intention to be out for religious observance.
 Notification of intention to be out for a religious holiday MUST be made through the CEAS Undergraduate office, who will verify and evaluate the notification, and provide the instructor with appropriate instructions; you must include your name, SBID#, and the course number when contacting CEAS in regards to your absence.
+Requests for an excused absence for severe illness must be made through CEAS in the same manner.